Starmute/KORS_rating/README.md

 Within KORS, there are two types of ratings: weighted and unweighted.
 Weighted multiplies each category by a weight value according to its importance, whereas unweighted keeps all categories equal.
 No rating category may exceed the range [0,10] at any time (excepting penalties), and a mathematically calculated value should be restricted to this range if it exceeds it.

+Beyond these, we also propose quantitative and qualitative categories.
+One can choose to exclude either, as the qualitative ratings are far more subjective, but the quantitative ratings may not be as relevant to cryptocurrency markets.
+Rather than being decided by a central authority, KORS qualitative ratings should be decided and interpreted based on consensus.

 KORS is designed such that a failure in any one category won't harm the others; a truly holistic rating system.
 Without further ado, here is the definition of the standard:

 # Commits per month